ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+The value of x is: 3
+The value of y is: 10

+The variables themselves do not 'change', but their values do as they are assigned new values.

 ## Question 4